matomo-org/referrer-spam-list/README.md

 ## Contributing

 To add a new referrer spammer to the list, [click here to edit the spammers.txt file](https://github.com/piwik/referrer-spam-blacklist/edit/master/spammers.txt) and create a pull request.
 Alternatively you can create a [new issue](https://github.com/piwik/referrer-spam-blacklist/issues/new).
-In you issue or pull request please **explain where did you see the referrer domain and why do you think it is a spammer**.
+In you issue or pull request please **explain where the referrer domain appeared and why you think it is a spammer**.

 If you open a pull request, it is appreciated if you keep one hostname per line, keep the list ordered alphabetically, and use [Linux line endings](http://en.wikipedia.org/wiki/Newline).